 No matter whether you’re playing a video game, painting, cooking, or just using Twitch as a live stream vlog, you must engage with your audience.

-Through audience engagement you can continue to build your influencer platform, attracting more followers, and earning more money on Twitch through viewer donations, affiliate sales, and sponsorships.
+Through audience engagement you can continue to build your influencer platform, attracting more followers, and earning more money on Twitch through viewer donations, affiliate marketing sales, and sponsorships.

 Engaging with your audience goes beyond just talking to them when they’re watching your channel.
 We encourage you to watch the live streams your followers create, too, and follow their movements on social media.

 This lets your audience know that you’re interested in them as humans, rather than just a number that adds to your authority.
 The bonus to this is that you’re more likely to get even more followers when you show them you genuinely care.

 If the opportunity arises, you could even attend conventions and other real-life events to meet face to face with your followers and network.

 While you’re looking for ways to engage with your audience, don’t forget to create a website.

 A website is the perfect way to house all of your information in a single place, making it easy for fans to spread the word about you.
 Here are some things you should include on your website:

 - Social media profiles